Yanda Pyissi

-Yanda Pyissi (Burmese: ရန္တ ပစ္စည်း, pronounced [ʔjàɴda̰ pjɪʔsí]; also spelled Rantapyissi; born c.
-1240s, died 1284) was a prominent minister and general in the service of King Narathihapate of the Pagan Dynasty of Burma (Myanmar).
-He served as a commander in the Royal Burmese Army, operating under the leadership of his elder brother, Ananda Pyissi.
-Together, the brothers played significant roles in the unsuccessful defence of Pagan against the first two Mongol invasions from 1277 to 1285.
+Yanda Pyissi (ရန္တ ပစ္စည်း, /my/; also spelled Rantapyissi; c.
+1240s – 1284) was a minister in the service of King Narathihapate of the Pagan Dynasty of Burma (Myanmar).
+He was also a general in the Royal Burmese Army under the command of his elder brother Ananda Pyissi.
+Together they unsuccessfully fought against the first two Mongol invasions (1277–85).
+Ava kings from Mohnyin Thado to Narapati II, and all Konbaung kings were descended from him.

-Yanda Pyissi is regarded as an important progenitor of Burmese royal lineage; the kings of Ava from Mohnyin Thado to Narapati II, as well as all monarchs of the Konbaung dynasty, are counted among his descendants.

 Early life

-He was born Ot-Hla Nge (အုတ်လှငယ်) in the early 1240s into a prominent official family in Pagan (Bagan).
-His father was Yazathingyan, who at the time served as a minister (အမတ်) at the Pagan court, while his mother is believed to have been Saw Khin Htut, a daughter of King Kyaswa of Pagan.
-He had one elder brother, Ot-Hla Gyi, and two younger sisters, Saw San and Saw Soe.
-The family resided in Pagan, where Yazathingyan advanced in rank, attaining the office of chief minister by 1248.
+He was born Ot-Hla Nge (အုတ်လှငယ်) c. early 1240s to a senior official family in Pagan (Bagan).
+His father was Yazathingyan, then a minister (အမတ်) at the Pagan court, and his mother may have been Saw Khin Htut, a daughter of King Kyaswa of Pagan.
+He had an elder brother Ot-Hla Gyi, and two younger sisters Saw San and Saw Soe.
+The family grew up in Pagan where his father eventually rose to be the chief minister by 1248.